lonsty/gitclk/README.md

 # Git CLK

-Git Command Line Kit, aim to make it easier to use git from the command line.
+Git Command Line Kit, make it easier to use git from the command line.

 Features:
 - [x] Quick add all git platforms remote settings to git config.